frank-ceballos/frank-blog/content/posts/03IntroToSpark/index.md

 * `'local[*]'`: uses as many threads as the number of processors available.

 We also set the name of the app using `setAppName()` method.
 It's good practice to give a name to your jobs so that you can keep track of them.
+In practice, you should never use `'local'` because it would mean you're not splitting and processing your data among different workers.

 In the next line of code, we create an instance of `SparkContext()` object using: